uiuc-focal-lab/RAMP/README.md

 With `--final_eval` our standard evaluation (with APGD-CE and APGD-T, for a total of 10 restarts of 100 steps) is run for all threat models at the end of training.
 Specifying `--eval_freq=k` a fast evaluation is run on test and training points every `k` epochs.

-To evaluate a trained model one can run `eval.py` with `--model_name` as above for the pretrained model or `--model_name=/path/to/checkpoint/` for new or fine-tuned classifiers.
+To evaluate a trained model one can run `eval.py` with `--model_name` as above for the pre-trained model or `--model_name=/path/to/checkpoint/` for new or fine-tuned classifiers.
 The corresponding architecture is loaded if the run has the automatically generated name.
 More details about the options for evaluation in `eval.py`.

 ## Credits